Dappled sunlight in the woods, as a painting subject, responds well to the ‘Impressionist’ treatment.

-This painting uses only 3 colours (Raw Sienna, Alizarin Crimson, Prussian Blue) plus black and white.
+This painting uses only 3 colours (Indian Yellow, Alizarin Crimson, Prussian Blue) plus black and white.
 There is no medium used, only White Spirits.
-The painting size is 12″ x 9″ and was painted in a single session of about an hour and a half.

 Here’s the video of the painting process.

 The colours of Summer, chlorophyll in all its variations competing for sunlight.

 To emphasise the Summer green and produce a glow of colour, you will need plenty of shadow areas.
 At a certain point in this painting, it looked like a disastrous black smudge.

 With a limited palette of 3 colours, the lighter colours painted on top of the wet shadow colour were essentially the same colours with white added.
 This gives a vibrant range of sun-lit colours.
 Remember, the fewer the number of colours in a mix, the higher the chroma.
 My current palette limits this to 3.

 The less highlight colour added the more dramatic the effect.
 Generally less is better.
 Painting highlights and sun-lit areas of an oil painting landscape is difficult as it goes against our instinctive inclination to draw shadows and leave lit areas untouched, as with watercolours.

 Summer is late this year.
 This scene is how I presume the landscape will be in a few weeks.

 There are different ranges of colours I use for different moods or conditions in the landscape.
 My ranges are composed of 3 primary colours with the occasional addition of a secondary.
 This secondary is usually green, as this colour is the most used in landscape and sometimes the yellow and blue do not produce a good green.
 For example, in winter landscapes I will often use Yellow Ochre and Cerulean Blue.
 The resultant green from this mix is OK in dull winter paintings (here).
 Using these colours and also having the colours of spring or summer would require a ‘tube’ green to be added to the mix.